 -Goodwill- This is where I take mostly everything that clients get rid of in the electronics department (think old cell phones, computers, etc).
 They have a partnership with Dell and they recycle and repurpose most of the items you drop off.

 -Scrap metal recycling centers- Brought all that stuff to the Goodwill but they turned down a random box of wires and cable boxes?
-You can take stuff like that to a local metal recycling center like this one: https://recycling.arlingtonva.us/locations/earth-products-yard/ in Arlington.
+You can take stuff like that to a local metal and copper recycling center.
+You can try this one: https://recycling.arlingtonva.us/locations/earth-products-yard/ in Arlington.

 -Electronic disposal centers- Don’t want to deal with the hassle of loading up all that stuff in your car and dropping it off?
 There are IT buyback and recycling companies that will not only take away your old computers and devices, but will also make sure that any stored data are destroyed to protect your privacy.
 On the other hand, Easset Solutions in Falls Church offers a service where they will come to your home or office and pick it up.
 On Saturdays they have a free drop off although you will pay a small fee ($1 per inch) on TV monitors. https://www.eassetsolutions.com/accepted.php